Australia-based work demonstrates TerraCircle’s commitment to SW Pacific region

 - planning consultation for the James Street Reserve Community Garden team on behalf of the City of Sydney

 - authoring of a column for the Reduceyourfootprint blog for the three Eastern Suburbs council project

 - compost-making workshop for Ku-ring-gai Council.

 TerraCircle acts on the dictum of Bill Mollison and David Holmgren (developers of the permaculture design system in which a number of TerraCircle people are qualified as practitioners) to work where it counts and to work with those who want to learn.

-To enact this, TerraCircle takes a collaborarive approach to its work in Australia, cooperating with community organisations and local government to help them develop solutions that meet the needs of both, that improves neighbourhood environments, increase local opportunity and contributes to liveable, sustainable cities.
+To enact this, TerraCircle takes a collaborative approach to its work in Australia, cooperating with community organisations and local government to help them develop solutions that meet the needs of both, that improve neighbourhood environments, increase local opportunity and contribute to liveable, sustainable cities.